You can add "unlimited" languages to your website and configure them with language/region codes.

 On the language management you can edit or add new languages.

-Click on the green add language button to add a new language.
+Click on the plus icon button on the right of the language bar to add a new language.

 Fill in the name of your language, folder url and language code.

 The country region is an optional field but will be added in the html header when selected.

 The folder URL will be visible in the URL's of your pages: ex. mywebsite.com/en/

 You can find all language codes here: https://www.w3schools.com/tags/ref_language_codes.asp

 You can also chose to prefill the website content from another language when adding a new language.

 After adding a language a setup page with all the current pages of your website will open.
 Fill in the name for your new language for every page in the list.